BentoBoxWorld/docs/docs/addons/CauldronWitchery/index.md

 ## Translations

-!!! info "We need your help!"
+!!! note "We need your help!"
     Each BentoBox addon can be translated.
     However, we rely on third-party contributions.

-    * If your language is not available for this addon or if you would like to improve the existing translation, please read the [translation guidelines](../../BentoBox/Translate-BentoBox-and-addons) and [start translating](https://gitlocalize.com/repo/2894)!
+    * If your language is not available for this addon or if you would like to improve the existing translation, please read the [translation guidelines](../../BentoBox/Translate-BentoBox-and-addons) and [start translating](https://gitlocalize.com/repo/2976)!
     * If your language is not listed below, please contact us on [Discord](https://discord.bentobox.world) and we will setup everything so that you can start translating!

 | Available | Language | Language code | Progress |